Mark Scott (businessman): Career

 In September 2015, Scott announced he would be retiring as managing director and would be leaving the ABC.
 In December 2015, Michelle Guthrie was announced as Scott's replacement, and took over the role on 2 May 2016.

 In June 2016, Scott was appointed secretary of the New South Wales Department of Education.
 He was responsible for more than 2000 schools and around 49,000 teachers in the state.

-Scott is the author of On Us, one of a series of short books produced by Melbourne University Press.
-He writes it may be time to Marie Kondo our digital lives.
-“So much on my screens isn’t sparking much joy...there’s just too much and it doesn’t energise me...often, when we stare at our screens, we know we are not our best selves.”